 - Emphasizes a variety of fruits, vegetables, whole grains, and fat-free or low-fat milk and milk products.

-- Whole grains and dark-green, leafy vegetables (such as spinach) are good sources of magnesium.
+- Whole grains and dark-green, leafy vegetables are good sources of magnesium.
+Low-fat milk and yogurt contain magnesium as well.
 Some ready-to-eat breakfast cereals are fortified with magnesium.

 - Includes lean meats, poultry, fish, beans, eggs, and nuts.

-- Many fish (such as halibut and cod) contain magnesium.
-Beans and legumes (such as soybeans, baked beans, lentils and peanuts) and nuts (such as almonds and cashews) also provide magnesium.
+- Dried beans and legumes (such as soybeans, baked beans, lentils, and peanuts) and nuts (such as almonds and cashews) provide magnesium.

 - Is low in saturated fats, trans fats, cholesterol, salt (sodium), and added sugars.

 - Stays within your daily calorie needs.

 For more information about building a healthful diet, refer to the Dietary Guidelines for Americans and the U.S. Department of Agriculture's food guidance system, ChooseMyPlate.gov.

 - Institute of Medicine (IOM).
 Food and Nutrition Board.
 Dietary Reference Intakes: Calcium, Phosphorus, Magnesium, Vitamin D and Fluoride.
 Washington, DC: National Academy Press, 1997.